halt-dos/wiki-base/docs/community-waf/docs/waf/bot_protection.md

 Specify the list of good crawlers by specifying their user agents.
 Such requests will be allowed.

 #### Bad Crawlers
 Users are allowed to specify the list of bad crawlers by specifying their user agents.
-Such requests will be dropped.This field specifies the list of good crawlers by specifying their user agents.
+Such requests will be dropped.This field specifies the list of bad crawlers by specifying their user agents.
 You can add single or multiple user agents.
-All the user agent mentioned in Allowed Crawlers permits the crawlers to access the protected URL.
+All the user agent mentioned in Bad Crawlers, their requests will be dropped.

 #### Bad Reputation Traffic
 Users are allowed to specifies the action to perform on traffic from suspicious IPs reported by Haltdos Threat Stream TM.